lanternphp/docs/docs/faq/README.md

 Beyond this, it's also likely you'll have your own Artisan commands, or you organise your controllers using [resource controllers](https://laravel.com/docs/master/controllers#resource-controllers) which do not reflect the entirety of your domain model.

+## Can package developers use Lantern?

+Yes, however please put your `Features` into a graph using your package name as the `STACK` to avoid collisions.

+For more information, read [the section on Multiple Feature graphs](/documentation/features.html#multiple-feature-graphs).

 ## What's on the horizon for Lantern?

 We're always looking at ways of improving Lantern, and more deeply integrating with Laravel, so you get more